Feedback About wiseGEEK Login

-What Are the Symptoms of Multiple Personality Disorder?
+What are the Symptoms of Multiple Personality Disorder?

-• Written By: Lainie Petersen
+Lainie Petersen

 For many people, the symptoms of multiple personality disorder can be the cause of significant stress.
 Someone with the condition may not recognize herself in a mirror or may wonder why others are calling her by a name that she does not recognize as her own.
 In some cases, sufferers may experience blackouts after their personalities switch from one to another and may suddenly find themselves in unfamiliar surroundings with no idea of how they got there.